Collecting international duty and import taxes

 - Not all carriers support DDP shipping labels, and some support them for only certain destinations.
 Contact your shipping carriers to find out if, and where, they support DDP shipping labels.

-- You can't collect duties and import taxes in the Rest of world shipping zone.
-To collect duties and import taxes for a country or region, add it to an existing shipping zone or create a new one.
+- You can't collect duty and import taxes in the Rest of world shipping zone.
+To collect duty and import taxes for a country or region, add it to an existing shipping zone or create a new one.

-- The Shopify Fulfillment Network does not support collecting duties and import taxes in the checkout.
+- The Shopify Fulfillment Network does not support collecting duty and import taxes in the checkout.

 Duties and import tax estimates